nextleap-project/countermitm/source/online-cc.rst

 - claim chains provide an ordered history of keys.
 This allows determining which is the later one of two available keys.

-- on device loss key history could be recovered from claim chains through peers who serve as an entry point. (claims might remain unreadable though.)
+- on device loss key history could maybe be recovered from claim chains through peers who serve as an entry point. (claims might remain unreadable though.)

 Open Questions
 --------------

-could we signal/mark entries that have a OOB-verification?
+how could we signal/mark entries or create claims that relate to successfull OOB-verifications between keys?

 Problems noticed